greenbone/docs/src/common/source-build/feed-sync-other.rst

   The CERT feed synchronization depends on the data provided by the SCAP feed and should be called after synchronizing the latter.
 The GVMD_DATA contains scan configs which depend on the VTs.
-Only if the VTs are synced and loaded scan configs are available and scans can be started.
+Only if the VTs are synced and loaded scan configs are available, scans can be started.

 .. code-block::
   :caption: Syncing SCAP data processed by gvmd, this will take a while